jrgherrera/labs-vagrantpuppet/README.md

     vagrant plugin install vagrant-hostsupdater

+Give full permission to your __/etc/hosts__ file:

+    sudo chmod 777 /etc/hosts

 Create a directory on the place that you want, and locate with the __Terminal__ application on it:

 	mkdir new-directory/
     cd new-directory/

-Clone the entire project.

-    git clone --recursive git://github.com/hangarcr/PROJECT-NAME.git .
+### For Tech Leaders

-If you are Tech Leader just clone this repository and put the files on _"project"_ directory, delete the file "delete-this-file" and delete all __.git__ directories to start a new repository.
+Clone this repository and put the files on _"project"_ directory, delete the file "delete-this-file" and delete all __.git__ directories to start a new repository.

     git clone --recursive git@github.com:hangarcr/labs-vagrantpuppet.git .
     rm project/delete-this-file
     rm -rf .git

+### For Developers

+Clone the entire project.

+    git clone --recursive git://github.com/hangarcr/PROJECT-NAME.git .

 Locate the file called _Vagrantfile_ and make sure that you are at the same level.